The Hammer of God (Clarke novel): Development and writing

 In the 'Sources and Acknowledgements' section of the book, Clarke details the inspiration for the novel.

 Clarke received a request for a short story for Time in May 1992.
-Having been abreast of NASA's Space-guard survey being conducted in the same year (which in turn borrowed its name from Spaceguard in Rendezvous with Rama), Clarke decided on asteroid impact avoidance as the theme for the short story, with the thought tha"it was my duty to show what could be done about the asteroid menace.
+Having been abreast of NASA's Space-guard survey being conducted in the same year (which in turn borrowed its name from Spaceguard in Rendezvous with Rama), Clarke decided on asteroid impact avoidance as the theme for the short story, with the thought that "it was my duty to show what could be done about the asteroid menace.
 By creating a self-fulfilling prophecy I might even save the world - though I'd never know".
 The short story bearing the same title got published in Time magazine's "Beyond the Year 2000" issue in October 1992, being the second piece of fiction ever published by the magazine.

 The Alvarez hypothesis for the K-Pg extinction event, which was then only 12 years old, is discussed by Clarke in the section.
 Clarke also mentions that the "final confirmation" of the hypothesis only came just before he published the novel.

 Clarke's decision to "decompress" the short story into a novel was influenced by one of Dr. Duncan Steels' visual presentation about 'what might happen in the event of a major impact event'.
 The choice of time period for the novel (2109) was inspired by the contemporary view that Comet Swift-Tuttle had a high probability of impact with Earth in 2126.